 The new rewards product has also helped overall home equity production.
 Since the rollout of the Home Equity Rewards Visa, average home equity unit funded per month has increased 132%.

-Check out NWCU's performance profile on Search & Analyze.
-Then build your own peer group and browse performance reports for more insightful comparisons.
+Check out Northwest Community Credit Union's performance profile.
+Then build your own peer group and browse performance reports for more insightful comparisons

 The revamped home equity offering has bolstered NWCU’s non-interest income through improved interchange and lock-in fees.
 It has also shifted NWCU’s HELOC portfolio to a variable-rate, which the credit union’s ALCO committee and board can manage for long-term interest rate risk.